-Students who officially withdraw voluntarily or involuntarily from I.T.C. within the time specified after the scheduled registration date may receive funds.
+Students who officially withdraw voluntarily or involuntarily from ITC within the time specified after the scheduled registration date may receive refunds.
 Board charges will be refunded on the basis of food costs only on the remaining unused portion.
 Student services fees and all other special fees are non-refundable.
-Formal application for withdrawal must be made to the Registrar and permission granted by the Vice President for Academic Services and the Director of Financial Services before students may leave I.T.C. at any time during the semester.
+Formal application for withdrawal must be made to the Registrar and permission granted by the Vice President for Academic Services and the Director of Financial Services before students may leave ITC at any time during the semester.
 Students who withdraw unofficially at any time during the semester will be charged for the entire semester.

 When students withdraw within the time specified, all unused financial aid will be returned to the appropriate federal and non-federal program sources and not refunded to students.
-Upon official withdrawal from I.T.C. or dropping a course, refund of tuition and other refundable charges will be made according to the following schedule:
+Upon official withdrawal from ITC or dropping a course, refund of tuition and other refundable charges will be made according to the refund policy.